ddachille/TodaysMeal/README.md

 -Search by Username
 -Get all Posts where Num of Ing < #
 -Get all Posts from Ing 'name'
+-Log-in and showing current logged in user's profile -Log out
 My Page